mgtera200/Embedded-Linux-NTI/Linux [ Embedded ]/(5) Busybox/README.md

 # copy the content inside the _install into rootfs
 cp -rp ./busybox/_install/ ./rootfs

+# copy the content of sysroot from x-tools into rootfs
+sudo rsync -a ./x-tools/arm-cortexa9_neon-linux-musleabihf/arm-cortexa9_neon-linux-musleabihf/sysroot/* ./rootfs/

 # change directory to rootfs
 cd rootfs

+# change rootfs owner to be root
+sudo chown -R root:root *

 # create the rest folder for rootfs
 mkdir -p ./dev ./etc